 If you have already composed your article in Microsoft Word and used its built-in equation editing tool, your equations will become unusable during the typesetting process.
 To resolve this problem, re-key your equations using MathType.

 Articles prepared in LaTeX may be submitted in PDF format for use during the review process.
-After acceptance, however, .tex files and formatting information will be required as a zipped file.
+After acceptance, however, .tex files will be required.
 Please consult our LaTeX Guidelines for a list of what will be required.

 Tables must conform to our Guidelines for Figure and Table Preparation and be inserted into the article file after the first paragraph in which they are cited.